crewtimer/crewtimer-doc/video-recorder/VideoRecorder.md

 ## Requirements

 * [NDI](https://en.wikipedia.org/wiki/Network_Device_Interface ) capable video camera.
-Network Device Interface (NDI) is a protocol used to provide low latency video over a 100Mbit or Gigabit computer network.
+Network Device Interface (NDI) is a protocol used to provide low latency video over a 100Mbit or Gigabit computer network most commonly used in professional video production,
 * Hardwired network connection between the recording computer and the NDI camera.
+WiFi can drop video frames due to RF interference.
 * Internet access.
 Either hardwired or via a hotspot.
-The NDI cameras have built-in synchronization with Network Time Protocol (NTP) servers to timestamp the video.
+The NDI cameras have built-in time synchronization utilizing Network Time Protocol (NTP) servers to timestamp each video frame.
 If the video will only be used for finish order then Internet access is not required.
-* MacOS or Windows
+* MacOS or Windows laptop.
+Generally any laptop produced after 2020 is suitable.
+The least expensive laptop from Costco works.

 ## Installation

-Download the installer from the [Downloads Page](https://admin.crewtimer.com/help/Downloads).
+Download the installer from the [Downloads Page](https://crewtimer.com/help/Downloads).

 ## Getting Started

 1. Connect your NDI camera to a network switch also connected to your recording computer.
 2. Start the CrewTimer Video Recorder app.
+3. Review the default settings and change output folder or file prefix if desired.
+4. Press the Play button to start recording.

+## Customize and adjust your camera settings

-3. Using the Camera dropdown in the app, identify the IP address of your camera.
+1. Using the Camera dropdown in the app, identify the IP address of your camera.
-4. Connect to your camera - e.g. <http://10.0.1.188> and log in.
+2. Connect to your camera with a web browser. e.g. <http://10.0.1.188> and log in.
 Cameras often default to 'admin' as the username and 'admin' as password.
-5. Configure your camera to 720p video - 1280x720.
+3. Configure your camera to 720p or 1080p video - 1280x720.
 Use 60 fps or higher rate for the NDI video stream.
 This is often a choice under an NDI configuration menu.
-6. Click the Play button on the video preview area of the app.
+4. Click the Play button on the video preview area of the app.
-7. Review the event log.
+5. Review the event log.
 Look for reported Gaps in the recording.
-It is normal to have an initial Gap reported as the video is starting.
+It is normal to have an initial Gap reported as the video is starting or properties are changed.
+If you see gaps > 90ms you may need to get a faster computer, reduce the resolution, or use the crop function to reduce resolution.
-8. Use VLC or CrewTimer Connect to verify the video is being recorded properly.
+6. Use VLC or CrewTimer Video Review to verify the video is being recorded properly.
-9. Use the camera web page (see step 4) to control camera aspects such as zoom, focus, aperature, and exposure as needed.
+7. Use the camera web page (see step 2) to control camera aspects such as zoom, focus, aperature, and exposure as needed.
-10. Use the camera web interface presets to quickly change configurations.
+8. Use the camera web interface presets (if available) to quickly change configurations.

+## Camera Exposure

+The key setting in the camera for useful video is are the exposure controls.
+Often 'auto' exposure can provide good results.
+If you find the 'auto' setting is over exposed or not to your satisfaction try changing the aperature setting as follows:

+1. Choose 'auto' exposure to see if that is suitable.
+2. Choose an aperature of F11 or greater if possible.
+This increases the size of the area that will be in focus.
+3. Adjust the shutter speed to give a suitable exposure.

+## Adjusting Finish Line guide

+A red line is drawn on the video to show the location of the finish line.
+The position chosen is utilized by the Video Review app to help score the finish times for boats.
+To adjust the finish line position:

+* Click the pencil icon to show the drag handles
+* Drag the top handle to adjust the position.
+When the top handle is moved, the bottom handle moves with it.
+* Drag the bottom handle to adjust only the bottom position.
+This allows selecting a finish line that has a orientation other than exactly vertical.
+* Press the 'move to center' icon to reset the guide to the center of the video.

+## Cropping Video

+Recorded video can be cropped to eliminate areas that do not provide useful context.
+This results in smaller mp4 files as well as reducing overhead needed to encode the video.
+If the log reports gaps, cropping the recorded video can eliminate the gaps by reducing the cpu overhead required to record.

+There are two icons shown on the video to assist with cropping video:

+* Pencil icon - Press to enable the crop handles.
+The icon will change to a checkmark to comlplete the cropping action.
+* Maximize icon - Press the maximize icon to set the cropping rectangle to maximum size.

 ## Internet Connectivity